NWPU-903PR/DMDeepm6A1.0/README.md

                        "BSgenome.Hsapiens.UCSC.hg19", "org.Hs.eg.db"))
 ```

-The "exomePeak" package is not available in Bioconductor3.10 for R version >= 4.0.
-Please install "exomePeak" from https://github.com/ZW-xjtlu/exomePeak for Bioconductor3.10 and R4.0 or above.
-And if the R version R>=4.0, the DESeq package should be installed by
+The "exomePeak" and "DESeq" packages are not available in Bioconductor3.10 for R>=4.0.
+If you are using R4.0 or above, Please install "exomePeak" from https://github.com/ZW-xjtlu/exomePeak.
+And install the "DESeq" package by:

 ```{r, eval=FALSE}
 ##for Linux installation